gerardroche/gerardroche.github.io/_posts/2023-06-05-neovintageous-options.md

 Number | Has a numeric value.
 String | Has a string value.

-Besides changing options with the ":set" command for the current view, you can also set options when Sublime Text starts via a neovintageousrc file.
-See the [NeoVintageous vimrc file](/2022/11/21/vimrc-and-neovintageousrc/).
+Besides changing options with the ":set" command for the current view, you can also set options when Sublime Text starts via the [neovintageousrc file](/2022/11/21/vimrc-and-neovintageousrc/).

 ## Setting options

-Show current value of option:
+Show current value of option (the value is shown in the status bar):

 ```vim
 :set number?
 ```

-The value is shown in the status bar.

 Turn option on: